efidim/Project01_4609_3869_dotNet5780/README.md

 -	Multi-threads programming
 -	Data retrieval from XML files with LINQ queries

 The project was completed as part of the "Mini-project in .NET" at Lev Academic Center (JCT) on 2020.
-Authors: Efi Dimentman & Yossef Levran.
+Authors:  Yossef Levran & Efi Dimentman.
 Grade: 100.

 Project Class Diagram: